Holiday inspiration currently loading...

 Day four – Whisky and history

-Begin with a tasting at the Aberlour Distillery, built where the River Lour meets the River Spey by the doyenne of 19th century distillery design Charles Doig.
+Your tour includes a tasting at the Aberlour Distillery, built where the River Lour meets the River Spey by the doyenne of 19th century distillery design Charles Doig.
 Double cask matured for at least 12 years in Oloroso sherry butts and American Oak casks, Aberlour’s whiskies serve up rich fruity notes with luscious mouth feel.

 After lunch, visit the wonderful Speyside Cooperage to discover more about the sherry and oak casks so special to whisky hereabouts – and the skill of the coopers who make then char them.